 Kids and parents alike will get a lot out of a visit to the Cotswolds.
-There’s a wealth of beautiful countryside to explore, as well as charming market towns built from the famous Cotswold stone and tons of adventures and activities to enjoy.
-We’ve rounded up a few of best family activities in Cotswolds to make their break extra special, so take a look and find something that’ll have everyone entertained, as well as making for some great holiday memories.
+There’s a wealth of beautiful countryside to explore, charming market towns built from the famous Cotswold stone, and tons of adventures to embark on.
+We’ve rounded up a few of the best family activities in Cotswolds to make your break extra special, so take a look and find something that’ll have everyone entertained.
 Need a place to stay?
-Here at Oliver’s Travels we’ve got a great selection of cottages in the Cotswolds that make a wonderful base to explore this versatile and beautiful region of England.
+Here at Oliver’s Travels we’ve got a great selection of cottages in the Cotswolds that make a wonderful base to explore this versatile, beautiful region of England.

 1. Watch birds of prey soar at The Falconry School

-Why go: The Falconry School is not a zoo or aviary but, as the name suggests, a place for learning about magnificent birds of prey.
-Because of this, the school is a little more fun than your average point-and-look animal attraction.
-Not only does it stage breathtaking aerial displays, but it also allows for hands-on engagement.
 The school’s experience days offer informal, personal introductions to the world of falconry.
-As well as background information about the sport and the birds, participants get the chance to carry falcons, and how to feed and handle them correctly.
-The highlight for most is seeing the birds wheeling through the air, grabbing lures from the sky and hovering on thermals before sweeping in to land on your glove – an unforgettable experience for anyone of any age.
+As well as background information about the sport and the birds, you’ll get the chance to carry falcons before learning how to feed and handle them correctly.
+The highlight for most is seeing the birds wheeling through the air, grabbing lures from the sky and hovering on thermals before sweeping in to land on your glove – an unforgettable experience for everyone.

 Location: P.O.
 Box 3182 Gloucester Gloucestershire GL1 9BH

-Why go: Travelling by steam train can be a magical experience for children, especially if your kids are more au fait with cars and regular old buses.
-There’s something about the sound of its whistle and the whirr of pistons and wheels in motion that has the capacity to transport people in more than just one way.
-On the Gloucestershire Warwickshire Railway, a traditional engine pulls elegant carriages along a track that cuts through the glorious hills of the Cotswolds, running over viaducts and under tunnels.
+Why go: Travelling by steam train can be a magical experience if you’re in the Cotswolds with kids – there’s something about the sound of its whistle and the whirr of wheels that simply transports people in more ways than one.
+That’s why you can’t make a list of the best family activities in Cotswolds without including the Gloucestershire Warwickshire Railway.
+This traditional engine pulls elegant carriages along a track that cuts through the glorious hills of the Cotswolds, running over viaducts and under tunnels.
 Best of all, children can on occasion sit with the driver as the train trundles along the tracks, adding yet more excitement to an already memorable experience.

 Location: The Railway Station, Toddington, Gloucs GL54 5D